 Revisit the magical moment Sparklehorse and Thom Yorke covered Pink Floyd

-In yet another masterful display of musical invention through immense sensitivity by Sparklehorse’s very own Mark Linkous, we revisit the band’s brilliantly unique cover of Pink Floyd hit ‘Wish You Were Here’.
+In yet another masterful display of musical invention through immense sensitivity from Sparklehorse’s very own Mark Linkous, we revisit the band’s brilliantly unique cover of Pink Floyd hit ‘Wish You Were Here’ — a song steeped in the history of one of the most important British bands of all time.

-For Linkous, who had regularly collaborated with the likes of Tom Waits, PJ Harvey, Daniel Johnston and more throughout his incomparable career, he called on Radiohead frontman Thom Yorke for a special rendition of the Pink Floyd hit after he was approached by Mark Mothersbaugh to contribute to 2005 biographical drama film Lords of Dogtown.
+For Linkous, who had regularly collaborated with the likes of Tom Waits, PJ Harvey, Daniel Johnston and more throughout his incomparable career, the opportunity to call on Radiohead frontman Thom Yorke for a special rendition of the Pink Floyd hit was too much to bear.
+Especially after he was approached by Mark Mothersbaugh to contribute to 2005 biographical drama film Lords of Dogtown, there was no other choice but to jump on the cover.

 The film, which was directed by Catherine Hardwicke and written by skateboarding pioneer Stacy Peralta, tells the story of a group of young skateboarders in the south Santa Monica area of Los Angeles, California, during the mid-1970s as they formed the early years of skateboarding as we know it.